 The Hitchhiker's Guide to the Galaxy has the Trope Namer, the Pan Galactic Gargle Blaster.
-Drinking it is like "having your brain smashed out by a slice of lemon wrapped round a large gold brick."
-Very expensive, and bad for your health.
+It's the best drink in existence.
+The psychological effect is like having your brains smashed out by a slice of lemon wrapped round a large gold brick.
+It's very expensive, and bad for your health.
 The sixth book, And Another Thing..., written after Adams' death, includes a drink made from dragons' souls.

-As everyone knows, there's no danger of encountering watered-down scumble — because scumble reacts explosively when it contacts water.
-Nanny Ogg's specific version is sometimes known as "Suicider".
+As everyone knows, there's no danger of encountering watered-down scumble — because scumble reacts explosively when it comes into contact with water.
+Nanny Ogg's specific variant is sometimes known as "Suicider".

 There's one humorous scene in Mort where, due to his naivety and duties as substitute Death, the title character orders a pint of the stuff (to considerable surprise), downs the whole thing without being affected (to even more surprise), and then walks straight through the door without opening or damaging it (leaving everyone positively stunned).
 Rendered very amusingly in the "Big Comic" edition where the view cuts to the horrified customers exclaiming "A pint?!?" in hushed tones when Mort places his order.

 In Monstrous Regiment, the troll equivalent of a Gargle Blaster, the Electrick Floorbanger, is prepared by dropping silver and copper coins into vinegar; the resultant crude battery temporarily shorts out the troll's silicon brain.

 Also mentioned in Monstrous Regiment is the rotgut brewed by and flogged to Borogravian soldiers, known as "hangman" - one drop and you're dead.